-While trekking, the view of the village vicinity, such as the magnificent forest of Rhododendron, Magnolia, and massive fir, will amaze you.
-This trek will take you around the thrilling Gokyo Valley that is positioned adjoining to the Khumbu in conjunction with diverse Everest Base Camp.
-During the manner, you may view the glorious glimpse of highest peaks, from west to east as Cho you (8153m), Gyanchung Kang (7922m), Everest (8848m), Lhotse (8501m) and Makalu.
-During the Cho La Pass Trek, the hike across Chola Pass (5420m), which covers both the Gokyo Lake and the Everest base camp area (EBC), is eventually challenging.
+While trekking, the view of the village vicinity such as the superb forest of Rhododendron, Magnolia, and massive fir will amaze you.
+This trek will take you around the thrilling Gokyo Valley.
+Which lies adjoining the Khumbu in conjunction with a diverse Everest Base Camp.
+During the manner, you may view the glorious glimpse of the highest peaks, from west to east as Cho you (8153m), Gyanchung Kang (7922m), Everest (8848m), Lhotse (8501m), and Makalu.
+During the Cho La Pass Trek, the hike across Cho LA Pass (5420m), which covers both the Gokyo Lake and the Everest Camp area (EBC) is eventually challenging.

-There may be a few briefs and an exciting ascent of Gokyo RI, Chukkung RI and Kalapathar with the view of Mt.
+There may be a few briefs and exciting ascents of Gokyo RI, Chukkung RI, and Kalapathar with the view of Mt.
 Everest, Mt.
 Lhotse, Mt.
 Makalu, Mt.
 Cho you other Khumbu mountain range.
-One of the highlights of that is the conventional view of icefall and glacier of the Mahalangur Himalayan range.
-You may be overwhelmed with the distinct shapes of Glaciers, and the cracking sound of that glacier will blow your mind and soul.
-You’ll be able to view the world’s largest glacier “Ngozumpa,” too.
-On the way, the Himalayan uncommon species along with Wild Musk.
-Panda, Snow Leopard, Mountain Goat “Jharal,” colorful “Pheasants” national bird of Nepal.
-Pine and juniper forests are the commonplace forests right here.
+One of the highlights of that is the conventional view of icefall and glaciers of the Mahalangur Himalayan range.
+You can enjoy the distinct shapes of Glaciers and the cracking sound of that glacier will blow your mind and soul.
+You’ll be able to view the world’s largest glacier “Ngozumpa” too.
+On the way, we can see the Himalayan uncommon species along with Wild Musk, Panda, Snow Leopard.
+Also, Mountain Goat “Jharal”, colorful “Pheasants” national bird of Nepal.
+The vegetation is pine and juniper forests are the commonplace forests right here.

-The colorful rhododendron and magnolia floral welcome you throughout the spring to upload the splendor in the path.
-The monasteries may be observed in most of the villages to wake up your religious soul.
-The fluttering flags and Chorten may be seen anywhere.
+The colorful rhododendron and magnolia floral welcome you throughout the spring in order to upload the splendor in the path.
+The monasteries may be observed in most of the villages in order to wake up your religious soul.
+The flattering flags and Chorten may be seen anywhere.
 This trek is an amazingly enjoyable trek and very good for physic in addition to morals too.

-Duration: 20 Days
+Duration: 18 Days

 Max.
-Altitude: Kala Patthar (5545m/18192ft)
+Altitude: Cho La pass ( 5420m) Kala Patthar (5545m)

 Trek Grade: Difficult

-Departure Dates: We can offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November, and December for a group of 1 to 12 people.
+Departure Dates: We are able to offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November, and December for a group of 1 to 12 people.

-Equipment Rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment.
+Equipment Rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment

 Transportation: Car/Van in Kathmandu, Flight to Lukla